Farm Net Zero

 woman showing people composting techniques

-In collaboration with local community gardens and allotments across Cornwall, we will be bringing you a series of climate-friendly gardening workshops over the course of the project.
+In collaboration with local community gardens and allotments across Cornwall, we will continue to offer climate-friendly gardening workshops over the course of the project.

 These workshops will be informative and practical sessions, aimed at sharing gardening techniques which not only have benefits for the environment, but also the productivity of your patch.